 - A practice innovation or research project.

-- Teaching, Education, and Dissemination of Knowledge – Residents articipate in College of Pharmacy’s Teaching and Leadership Fellows Program (TLFP).
+- Teaching, Education, and Dissemination of Knowledge – Residents participate in College of Pharmacy’s Teaching and Leadership Fellows Program (TLFP).
 Residents who complete this program receive a certificate of completion.
 In addition to interacting with APPE and IPPE students, residents will facilitate labs of the course titled – Nonprescription Pharmacotherapeutics II.
 There are also various opportunities for various educational experience including presentations to pharmacists, nurses, physicians assistants, physicians, other healthcare providers, patients, and the public.

 - Specialty Pharmacy